 Well....this story is one of my favorite theater-going experiences and it happened at Come From Away:

 During curtain call a bunch of people in the audience pulled out flags from different countries and started waving them.
 I felt a bit stupid/ignorant because there was a family directly in front of me enthusiastically waving their flag and I had NO CLUE what country it came from.

-I tapped the guy with the flag on the shoulder to ask where it was from as we were walking out of the theater.
+As we were walking out I tapped the guy with the flag on the shoulder to ask where it was from.
 He confirmed that it was from Newfoundland.
 I had a great conversation with him and his family about their home and the musical.
 They had come to New York City for the first time to see the show!

 "Welcome to the rock

 if you come from away"